Greatdori/Greatdori/README.md

 2. Drag `Greatdori.xcodeproj` and drop it into the project navigator in Xcode.
 3. Go to project editor for your project, select a target, add DoriKit in *Frameworks, Libraries and Embedded Content* section.

+> [!TIP]
+> The ABI of DoriKit is stable when using with the Xcode Project

 ### Swift Package Manager
 Add the following dependency to your `Package.swift` file: